 Let’s say that you’ve just got dumped.
 Now you feel more useless than a liberal arts degree.
 Three months go by since you’ve started looking for a new partner, someone who would care.
 And just when you felt like quitting, you found someone you connected with.

-Now let’s say that this person has the same mindset as you: they too feels like they’re unworthy — they shares the same trauma as you.
-And, since you’re desperate for connection, you rationalize that their trauma is actually a sign of compatibility.
+Now let’s say that this person has the same mindset as you: they also feel like they’re unworthy and share the same trauma as you.
+And, since you’re both desperate for connection, you rationalize that your trauma is a sign of compatibility.
 So you commit to one another.

 As you’d expect, the relationship is toxic — a drama-induced emotional roller coaster.
 One week you’re all over each other; the next, you’re throwing plates and spitting profanity at each other.